potmat/homebridge-google-nest-sdm/README.md

 **gcpProjectId** is optional.
 It is the ID of the Google Cloud Platform project you created when getting the **clientId** and **clientSecret**.
 If you are having trouble subsribing to events try populating this field.

 **vEncoder** is optional.
 It is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
+You can use "copy" to not transcode streams at all, this will require almost no CPU, and seems to work fine on most devices, however it's not guaranteed to work in all scenarios.
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
 On other platforms you are free to use the encoder of your choice.
 If you don't know what this means you can probably ignore it.

 **showFan** is optional.
 If true, a fan accessory will be added.